Babies have genius potential. A child's

 The Infant Crawling Track

-The answer to this dilemma is the Infant Crawling Track, designed by Glenn Doman, and its compliment, the Infant Crawling Mat.
-The track and mat together provide the ideal environment for an infant to quickly discover mobility, and for the infant to learn to crawl at an earlier age, allowing for more crawling, which will result in greater brain development.
+The answer to this dilemma is the Infant Crawling Track, designed by Glenn Doman, along with the Infant Crawling Mat.
+The track and mat compliment each other and provide the ideal environment for an infant to quickly discover mobility.
+By allowing for more crawling, the infant will learn to crawl at an earlier age, which will result in greater brain development.

 The crawling track is 6' long and 14'' wide.
 The sides are 8" high and it is open on both ends.
 The surface of the track is smooth, making propulsion easier for the newborn.